Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Experiments with multi-layer networks

 \section{Experiments with multi-layer networks}

-\subsection{multi-layer modelling of scale-free networks}
+\subsection{Multi-layer modelling of scale-free networks}

-As stated in recent researches \cite{Levin2020}, the infectious probability of COVID-19 can differ significantly from different communities of population, according to their age, gender, activity and so on.
-For example, both the transmissibility and the mortality rate is reported to be higher for aged people, soliciting appropriate strategies to protect this fraction of the population.
-Furthermore, SARS-CoV-2 variants may also vary geographically \cite{Baric2020}, leading to inhomogenous transition probabilities.
-Since the outbreak of the COVID-19 pandemic, a continuous effort has been given to understanding the behaviour of virus infection with respect to individual-level (e.g. aged people \cite{Mueller2020}) and community-level (e.g. healthcare workers \cite{Shaukat2020}) characteristics.
-These phenomena lead to the idea of using multi-layer networks, where different types of connections exist between graph nodes (see Fig.~\ref{fig:infect_layer}(a)), for simulating the virus spread in social networks.
-In general, multi-layer (also known as ``multiplex'') networks \cite{DeDomenico2016} are widely used to study graph diffusion problems \cite{Gueuningmartin2018} and to define generalized versions of Pagerank\cite{DeDomenico2015}.
+As stated in recent research \cite{Levin2020}, the infectious probability of COVID-19 can differ significantly for different populations, based on their age, gender, activities and so on.
+For example, both the transmissibility and the mortality rate is reported to be higher for aged people, necessitating appropriate strategies to protect this fraction of the population.
+SARS-CoV-2 variants may also vary geographically \cite{Baric2020}, leading to inhomogeneous transition probabilities.
+Since the outbreak of the COVID-19 pandemic, continuous effort has been made to understand the behaviour of the virus infection with respect to individual-level (e.g. aged people \cite{Mueller2020}) and community-level (e.g. healthcare workers \cite{Shaukat2020}) characteristics.
+These phenomena have led to the idea of using multi-layer networks, where different types of connections exist between graph nodes (see Fig.~\ref{fig:infect_layer}(a)) to simulate the virus spread in social networks.
+In general, multi-layer (also known as "multiplex") networks \cite{DeDomenico2016} are widely used to study graph diffusion problems \cite{Gueuningmartin2018} and define generalized versions of Pagerank \cite{DeDomenico2015}.
 Recently, multi-layer modelling has also been applied to COVID-19 spread simulation \cite{SCABINI2021125498} where each layer refers to a potential contamination community, such as school, workplace or transport.
-Appropriate use of these layer information can optimise vaccination strategies as mentioned in \cite{Buckner2020}, by prioritising the population with high risk and high transmissibility.\\
+Appropriate use of the information on these layers can optimise vaccination strategies as mentioned in \cite{Buckner2020}, by prioritising the populations with high risk and high transmissibility.\\